aashishvanand/FlickWeb/README.md

 db.movies.insertMany([{movie1},{movie2}....{movieN}])

-# Running Frontend
+## Running Frontend
-Frontend can be found in https://github.com/aashishvanand/FlickWeb.
+The frontend can be found in https://github.com/aashishvanand/FlickWeb.
 Navigate in your IDE to the folder and run the command.
-Also make sure there is no other service running in port 3000 and point the src/context/APIContext.js to backend for example (http://localhost:3001/.....)
+Also, make sure there is no other service running in port 3000 and point the src/context/APIContext.js to the backend for example (http://localhost:3001/.....)

 npm start

-This should start the react front end app on port 3000.
+This should start the react front-end app on port 3000.
 You can now register as a new user and view the app